getsentry/sentry-docs/src/collections/_documentation/clients/javascript/sourcemaps.md

 Double-check that your deployed, final JavaScript files have `sourceMappingURL` present.

+Alternately, you can set a SourceMap HTTP header.
+If you're using `sentry-cli`, the `upload-sourcemaps` option sets the SourceMap HTTP header automatically, or you will need to configure your web server or CDN.

 ### Verify artifact names match sourceMappingURL

 When [uploading source maps to Sentry](#uploading-source-maps-to-sentry), you must name your source map files with the same name found in `sourceMappingURL`.